Notes

 BANISH THE SALIENT

 The gang learn that Manx died shortly after being taken to the lockup by the Constables.
-The attendant Coroner has suspicions about the body, reporting that its tissues were fungal in nature.
+The attendant Coroner suspects sorcerous meddling with the body, reporting that its tissues were fungal in nature.

-Rewards: The gang are awarded 120 pounds and get on with their lives.
-The Bank (Tiber & Fellowes) offers discounted (20% off) treatment at a local physician to those who are infected or beaten up.
-The gang gain standing with T&F for a job well done.
-The gang receive 120 XP each.
+Rewards: £120 reward.
+The Bank (Tiber & Fellowes) offers discounted (20% off) treatment at a local physician to those who infected or beaten up.
+The gang gain 2 points standing with T&F for a job well done.
+120 XP each.

 BANISH THE SALIENT + TURN IN MANX